IBM/carbon-hugo-theme/README.md

  - Support for Instana EUM (just set params > instanaKey)
  - Support for theme selection (params > cdstheme) - supports `white`, `g10`, `g90` and `g100`
+ - Support for preferred theme switching - specify lighttheme and darktheme in parameters from the options above